ajeeq/whatsapp-web-scraper/README.md

  2. node index.js
  3. A Chromium browser will popped-up and require QR code scanning to proceed whatsapp scraping
  4. TBA

+ ## Progress?
+ 11/09/2020: Open and view a contact at one time.